Project-Books/book-project/STYLEGUIDE.md

 Local variables names are written in `lowerCamelCase`.

-Even if they are immutable (e.g. marked as `final`), they are not considered constants, so they not be styles as constants.
+Even if they are immutable (e.g. marked as `final`), they are not considered constants, so they are not styled as constants.

 ### Type variables names